Political Communication Program

 Non-refundable application fee: $30

 PAL is designed for students who want an intensive training experience in leadership, government, social advocacy, and communication, and understand how to manage their time and complete assignments both in and out of the classroom.
-Students entering grades 10, 11 and 12, who will be 15 to 18 years of age as of July 5, 2014, and who have the desire and maturity to receive constructive criticism about their work and give helpful feedback to others during the program are encouraged to apply.
-You may also apply to participate in the PAL Institute and Session I of the Journalism Institute.
-Read about the Journalism Institute.
+Students entering grades 10, 11 and 12, who will be 15 to 18 years of age as of July 5, 2015, and who have the desire and maturity to receive constructive criticism about their work and give helpful feedback to others during the program are encouraged to apply.

 To apply to the Political Communication Program, submit the required institute application form (completed and signed), a $30 non-refundable application fee, and the following: